offbynull/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

 DNA sequencers work by taking many copies of an organism's genome, breaking up those copies into fragment_NORMs, then scanning in those fragment_NORMs.
-Sequencer typically scan fragment_NORMs in 1 of 2 ways:
+Sequencers typically scan fragment_NORMs in 1 of 2 ways:

  * read_SEQs - small DNA fragment_NORMs of equal size (represented as k-mers).